Tiendil/tiendil-org-content/content/posts/2024-030-prompt-engineering-building-prompts-from-business-cases/en.md

 No matter how closely I followed [my own advice]{post:my-gpts}, things just wouldn’t move forward:

 - Either the LLM provided enough correct tags and a lot of hallucinations.
-- Or the LLM provided a very limited set of correct tags, but without hallucinations.
+- Or the LLM provided a very limited set of correct tags without hallucinations.

 Both options negatively affected the news sorting rules.
-In the first case, unnecessary rules were triggered, in the second — the necessary ones didn’t.
+In the first case, unnecessary rules were triggered, while in the second, the necessary ones weren’t.
 The result was the same — reduced quality of news sorting => worse user experience.

-The middle ground — a strong set of accurate tags with minimum hallucinations — just wouldn’t come together.
+The middle ground — a robust set of accurate tags with minimum hallucinations — turned out to be completely unattainable.

-Event the cause was roughly clear: there are a million ways to describe text with tags, and the neural network, as a [generative knowledge base]{post:ai-notes-2024-generative-knowledge-base}, probabilistically traveled whole of them.
+Even the cause was roughly clear: there are millions of ways to describe text with tags, and the neural network, as a [generative knowledge base]{post:ai-notes-2024-generative-knowledge-base}, probabilistically traveled whole of them.
 No context clarifications through categories or constraints helped, as they couldn’t significantly cut the context within which the network generated data.

-It was necessary to look for a radically different path, you could say, to [pivot]{https://en.wikipedia.org/wiki/Lean_startup#Pivot} in the approach to prompts.
+It was necessary to look for a radically different path.
+You could say, to [pivot]{https://en.wikipedia.org/wiki/Lean_startup#Pivot} in the approach to prompts.

-Right around this month, I came across some news about using LLMs in psychology.
-It said it is possible to emulate people's behavior well enough that psychological experiments can be conducted with fewer ethical concerns.
+Right around this month, I came across news about using LLMs in psychology.
+It said that it is possible to emulate people's behavior well enough for psychological experiments to be conducted with fewer ethical concerns.

 And then it clicked in my head: